sxs-collaboration/WelcomeToSXS/SxsPolicies.md

 explore opportunities for how to contribute.

 A complete list of SXS resources and their maintainers are listed in Appendix <a href="#sec:current_infrastructure" data-reference-type="ref" data-reference="sec:current_infrastructure">11</a>.
 If you believe there is an SXS resource missing from the list of resources, please contact a member of the executive committee in order to discuss if it should be included.

-## Public outreach<span id="sec:public outreach" label="sec:public outreach">\[sec:public outreach\]</span>
+## Public outreach<span id="sec:public outreach" label="sec:public outreach"></span>

 SXS views public outreach and engagement as an essential activity for SXS members to participate in.
 To this end, public outreach is counted